aluckhur/xcption/README.md

   - broker_group_name - name of the cloud sync broker group (containing one or more broker) with access to both source and destination. can be seen in the cloudesync:manage data brokers tab
   - username - the username provided should corelate to entry in the xcption installdir/system/xcp_repo/cloudsync/accounts with corelation to valid cloudsync API key created according to the procedure https://docs.netapp.com/us-en/occm/api_sync.html.
 Each line in the file should use the following format: username:apikey

-  NFS job: nfs://server:/export[/path]@broker_group_name@username -
-nfs://192.168.0.200:/unixsrc/dir1@grp1@XCPtion@hmarko
-source and destination protocols can be mixed (ex. nfs to cifs or cifs to s3, etc) and c

 CSV file example:
 ```